libinxulab/xulab_software/imms/expysomics/README.md

 * `mobility_function` `(float)` - function containing mobility data
 * `mz_tolerance` `(float)` - mass tolerance (in Da)

-To convert extracted drift times into calibrated CCS values, the path to a file with the following information must be indicated:
+To convert extracted drift times into calibrated CCS values, the path to an Excel (.xlsx) spreadsheet with the following information must be indicated:
 1. **observed calibrant m/z vaues**: list of the observed m/z values for a set of CCS calibrants
-2. **reference CCS values**: Literature CCS values of the calibrants used
+2. **reference CCS values**: literature CCS values of the calibrants used

 An example CCS calibrant spreadsheet is provided within this repository.